xan105/web-vanilla-router/README.md

   Ignore same-origin assets.

   When `true`, if a same-origin URL has a file extension then the navigation won't be intercepted.

+  - `directoryIndex?: string[]` ("index.html")

+  If a same-origin URL points directly to a directory index file (for example `/index.html`), the router normalizes it to its directory form (`/`) before navigation.
+This prevents index-file URLs from being treated as asset requests and ensures a single canonical route.

   - 🧪 `manualOverride?: boolean` (true)